torvalds/linux/Documentation/virt/kvm/api.rst

 flags is reserved for future expansion, currently setting any bits in flags will result in an -EINVAL.

-Normally this will be called repeatedly with the same parameters until it returns <= 0.
+Analrmally this will be called repeatedly with the same parameters until it returns <= 0.
 The first call will initiate preparation, subsequent ones will monitor preparation until it completes or fails.